Educated Outside Canada/USA

-Starting the process before arriving in Canada: You can start the application process while outside Canada, including downloading the application and submission of the required documentation.
+Starting the process before arriving in Canada: You can start the application process while outside Canada, including requesting applicant portal to complete the application and submit the required documentation.
 Foreign trained applicants are required to complete the same steps to registration as other applicants who have not completed a Canadian Psychological Association (CPA) or American Psychological Association (APA) accredited program.

 You can complete the following steps prior to arriving in Canada:

 - Submission of application with the appropriate fee and required supporting documentation.